-Hurwitz & Fine, P.C. offers a full range of estate services including estate planning, retirement planning, wills and trust agreements, Medicaid and Medicare planning, powers of attorney, asset preservation, estate and trust accounting procedures.
+Hurwitz Fine P.C. offers a full range of estate services including estate planning, retirement planning, wills and trust agreements, Medicaid planning, powers of attorney, asset preservation, estate and trust accounting procedures.
 The firm recognizes that each estate plan must be unique, tailored to meet the needs, concerns, and goals of each client.
 Responsible attorneys develop and nurture a close working relationship between attorney and client, and deliver these services while creating a minimum of tax exposure.

 The area of family business succession requires a knowledge of corporate law, estate and gift taxation, and perhaps above all, people skills.
 Many times an attorney is placed in a contentious situation where some members of the second generation are involved in a family business, and some are not.
 The question of how to be “fair” to all heirs frequently presents itself.
 Our attorneys are committed to developing and nurturing a close working relationship between attorney and client, and delivering these services in a cost efficient manner, considering tax effects.

 The firm handles the administration of trusts and estates as a corollary to the planning process.
 Probate and administration matters range from modest to complex in terms of financial and legal considerations and include both contested and uncontested cases.
 Members of the firm regularly represent clients in the full range of matters in Surrogate’s Court.
 The firm strives to chart the most appropriate course for each administration matter so as to minimize client effort and conflict and to maximize outcomes.